Kathy Baldock and Yvette Cantu Schneider recorded a 6-part 30-minute podcast series. Archived shows are on Canyonwalker Connections Youtube channel.

 We are currently on hiatus.
-Both Yvette and Kathy are working on new books due out in the late spring of 2020.
+Both Yvette and Kathy are working on new books due out in the late winter 2021.
 We will then resume recording more episodes.

 How this podcast series came to be:

 In the summer of 2014, GLAAD (The Gay and Lesbian Alliance Against Defamation) published an in-depth interview with me.
 (Read the 3 part series).
 I had just published a book detailing my journey out of political right-wing Christianity.